 Don’t Make A Big Deal When Leaving

 Don’t make a big deal out of leaving the house.
 It’s tempting to cuddle and kiss your pets goodbye, but making that part of the routine just leaves them associating kisses and cuddles with being left alone.
 Don’t make a big deal out of returning, either.
 We know that’s tempting, but your pets suffering from this disorder do need help to accept that coming and going is common.
+You can always use CBD dog treats in such cases as well.
+They will help your dog deal with anxiety more easily.

 Exercise Your Dog Before Leaving